DCapella/predict-ames-home-prices/index.md

 ## In Conclusion
 * It seems there are a lot of different features that will affect the sale price of a house in Ames, Iowa.
 However, lot frontage had no impact.
-* Above Ground Living Area seemed to have the most impact with only 29¢ per square foot.
+* Above Ground Living Area seemed to have the most impact.
-* Overall Quality had an impact of 21¢ per rating number.
+* Overall Quality also had an impact.
-* Year Built had an impact of 14¢.
+* Year Built had an impact.
 * Runner up Overall Condition with an impact of 11¢ per rating number.